blaenk/blaenk.github.io/provider/posts/drafts-in-hakyll.markdown

 In the post about my [switch to Hakyll](/posts/the-switch-to-hakyll) I talked about the various features I implemented in my Hakyll blog.
 One feature that was sorely missing was support for drafts: posts which aren't supposed to be published when the site is deployed.

 I usually take my time writing posts.
-Sometimes it can take me days, during which I might want to deploy other minor changes to the site --- or perhaps even a shorter, quicker post.
+Sometimes it can take me days, during which I might want to deploy other minor changes to the site, or perhaps even a shorter, quicker post.
 Without a draft system, I'm forced to manually move the draft post out of the provider directory so that it doesn't get generated and subsequently deployed.

 A draft system is able to clearly distinguish draft posts from regular posts.
 This way, when it comes to deploying the site, draft posts aren't deployed along with it.

 ## Considerations

-I believe that the fundamental problem with draft systems in static site generators is that drafts --- like regular posts --- come to permeate the entire site.
+I believe that the fundamental problem with draft systems in static site generators is that drafts, like regular posts, come to permeate the entire site.
 They accomplish this by showing up on index pages, tag pages, and any other place you might expect regular posts to show up in.
 This is something to keep in mind when creating a draft system because it means that simply deleting the compiled page won't suffice, as there will still be traces in other pages.

 One approach to this problem is to quarantine the draft posts such that they don't show up on any of these things and instead only show them when you visit them directly.
 This is not an option for me because when I preview drafts I want to see how they will affect the entire site.
 I don't preview drafts simply to check how my post is formatted.